suyuan32/simple-admin-doc/src/guide/feature/swagger.md

 )
 ```

-Starting from `goctls v1.5.2`, it supports setting a prefix for the route by setting the `prefix` parameter and regenerating the `handler`.
+Supports setting a prefix for the route by setting the `prefix` parameter and regenerating the `handler`.

 ## Go swagger report error